 And then she's beautiful, Phi Phi Leh.
 Even from a distance.
 Before and after the trip, I never tire of photographing its unique silhouette, looming on the blue, from the beaches of Phi Phi Don.

-Beaches not so stuffed with people, in addition, contrary to what I feared.
-It is rather a pleasant surprise.
-Even those that are within walking distance of Tonsai, Koh Phi Phi Don's tourist "village", can still find cozy corners, take pictures without fearing crowds.
+Beaches not so crowded, too, contrary to what I feared.
+It's quite a nice surprise.
+Even on those that are accessible on foot from Tonsai, the tourist "village" of Koh Phi Phi Don, you can still find a lot of places to relax and take pictures without fear of crowds.